talhanoob126-creator/Pf-quiz/README.md

-# Subscriber caluculation
-This program calculate the total subscripton cost and and the total number of premium subscriber. program is written in c++ language.
+Program for Cleaning product distributor that calculates the total revenue and and the number oflarge orders.
+Program is written in c++ language.
+7-12-2025